juancadile/PyETR-myfork/docs/getting_started/view_construction.md

   weights=<Weights {'{<PredicateAtom predicate=<Predicate name=GrassWet arity=0> terms=()>}': '<Weight multi=<Multiset items=[]> add=<Multiset items=[]>>'}>
 >
 ```
-Observe that the basic method for creating a view from a string representation is the `Vfrom_str` method of the `View` class.
+Observe that the basic method for creating a view from a string representation is the `from_str` method of the `View` class.
 To turn a view object into a string, use `to_str` of that view object.

 This string representation completely determines the view object, but for troubleshooting and debugging each view has a `detailed` property which explicitly states the entire contents.